Brick Court Chambers

 • Palmali Shipping SA v Litasco SA [2025] EWHC 1149 (Comm) – acting for Litasco (the Swiss trading arm of the Russian energy giant, Lukoil) ahead of a six-week c.US$200 million Commercial Court trial of a claim brought for non-delivery of cargo under an alleged Contract of Affreightment (as a pupil, assisting Craig Morrison KC).

-• Thurrock Borough Council v Kavanagh and Rockfire Capital Ltd (2024) – acting for Thurrock Borough Council in this high-profile fraud claim arising out of the alleged misappropriation of c.£150 million of funds invested by Thurrock Council in bonds linked to solar energy parks (as a pupil, assisting Craig Morrison KC).
+• Thurrock Borough Council v Kavanagh and Rockfire Capital Ltd (2024) – acting for Thurrock Borough Council in this high-profile fraud claim arising out of the alleged misappropriation of c.£150 million of funds invested by the Council in bonds linked to solar energy parks (as a pupil, assisting Craig Morrison KC).

 • MCCF (UK) Ltd v British Polythene Industries Ltd (2024) – acting for the claimant, MCCF, in this three-week trial in the Commercial Court of a dispute over an unpaid “success fee” alleged to have become payable upon the sale of the then-public company, British Polythene Industries Ltd, in 2016 (as a pupil, assisting Craig Morrison KC).
 The case settled shortly after the parties’ closing submissions.

-• Phones 4U v Telefonica and ors [2025] EWCA Civ 869 – acting for the intervener, the CMA, in this appeal from Roth J’s decision in Phones 4U v Telefonica [2023] EWHC 2826 (Ch), in which Phones 4U claimed that multiple mobile network operators and their parent companies colluded and/or engaged in tortious wrongdoing to bring about Phones 4U’s demise (as a pupil, assisting David Bailey).
+• Phones 4U v Telefonica and ors [2025] EWCA Civ 869 – acting for the intervener, the CMA, in this appeal from Roth J’s decision in Phones 4U v Telefonica [2023] EWHC 2826 (Ch), in which Phones 4U claimed that multiple mobile network operators and their parent companies colluded and/or engaged in tortious wrongdoing to bring about Phones 4U’s demise (as a pupil, assisting David Bailey KC).

-• Assensus v Wirsol (2024) – acting for Wirsol Energy Limited in a claim brought against this solar power developer by a former consultant for allegedly unpaid contractual bonuses (as a pupil, assisting Craig Morrison KC)
+• Assensus v Wirsol (2024) – acting for the Defendant, Wirsol Energy Limited in a claim brought against this solar power developer by a former consultant for allegedly unpaid contractual bonuses (as a pupil, assisting Craig Morrison KC)

 • Milne v Bank of Scotland Plc (2024) – advising a borrower in defending an attempt to enforce security over loan facilities, in a case involving allegations of breaches of duties of good faith by the claimant bank (as a pupil, assisting Craig Morrison KC).